Johannes Oecolampadius

-Life
+Early life and education

-He was born as Johannes Heussgen (variously written as Husschyn, Hussgen, Huszgen or Hausschein) in Weinsberg, then part of the Electorate of the Palatinate.
-He attended school at Weinsberg and Heilbronn, and then, intending to study law, he went to Bologna, but soon returned to Heidelberg and took up theology.
-Enthusiastic about the new learning, he passed from the study of Greek to that of Hebrew, taking his bachelor's degree in 1503.
-He became cathedral preacher at Basel in 1515, serving under Christoph von Utenheim, the humanist bishop of Basel.
+Oecolampadius was born as Johannes Heussgen (variously written as Husschyn, Hussgen, Huszgen or Hausschein) in Weinsberg, then part of the Electorate of the Palatinate.
+He was the son of Johannes Heussgen, a wealthy burgher of Weinberg, and Anna Pfister, from Basel.
+Oecolampadius attended a latin school at Heilbronn and studied humanities at Heidelberg from 1499 to 1503.
+Intending to study law, he went to Bologna, but soon returned to Heidelberg and took up theology.

+Enthusiastic about the new learning, Oecolampadius passed from the study of Greek to that of Hebrew, taking his bachelor's degree in 1503.
+He became cathedral preacher at Basel in 1515, serving under Christoph von Utenheim, the evangelical bishop of Basel.
 In Basel, Oecolampadius became an editorial assistant and Hebrew consultant to Erasmus' first edition of the Greek New Testament, and wrote that edition's epilogue in praise of his master.
+He obtained a doctorate in theology from the University of Basel in 1518.

 Career

 From the beginning the sermons of Oecolampadius centred on atonement, and his first reformatory zeal showed itself in a protest (De risu paschali, 1518) against the introduction of humorous stories into Easter sermons.
 In 1518 he published his Greek Grammar.
 Two years later, he received an invitation to become preacher in the high church in Augsburg.
 Germany was ablaze with the questions raised by Martin Luther's theses, and Oecolampadius's introduction into this environment, when he championed Luther's position, especially in his anonymous Canonici indocti (1519), seems to have compelled him to severe self-examination, which ended in his becoming a monk.
 A short experience convinced him that this was not the ideal Christian life ("amisi monachum, inveni Christianum" — "I have lost the monk; I have found the Christian").
 His position as priest in Augsburg was filled by Urbanus Rhegius.

-In February 1522 he made his way to Ebernburg, near Creuznach, where he acted as chaplain to a little group of men holding the new opinions who had settled there under the leadership of Franz von Sickingen.
+In February 1522 he made his way to Ebernburg, near Kreuznach, where he acted as chaplain to a little group of men holding the new opinions who had settled there under the leadership of Franz von Sickingen.

 Oecolampadius returned to Basel in November 1522, as vicar of St Martin's, and (in 1523) reader of the Holy Scripture at the University of Basel.
 Lecturing on Isaiah, he condemned current ecclesiastical abuses, and in a public disputation (20 August 1523) gained such success that Erasmus writing to Zürich said, "Oecolampadius has the upper hand amongst us."
 He became Huldrych Zwingli's loyal friend and ally, and after more than a year of earnest preaching and four public disputations in which the popular verdict went in favour of Oecolampadius and his friends, the authorities of Basel began to see the need for Reformation.